KacperGierycz/KacperGierycz/README.md

   <summary><b>🍒  The Conclusion </b></summary>
   <br />

-  I achieve a lot and I'm proud of it.
+  I learn a lot and I'm proud of it.
   <br>
   The way I've chosen needed passion, persistence, iron will to overcome obstacles, intelligence, creativity, curiosity a positive attitude, social and a sense of humor to keep it all together.
   <br>